Jason2Brownlee/blog/content/posts/hand-crafted-code.md

 No one will want (to pay for) your/our hand-crafted artisanal code down at the farmers market in the 2030s.
 We need to get okay with this idea.

+(the comments above were on a discussion complaining about too many posts on LLMs.
+Using these points to motivate my rant: irony?)

 From our buddy, gpt4o, chatting about all this with me:

 > Unlike handmade shoes or clothes, which have tangible differences in comfort, durability, and style, software doesn't have an aesthetic in the same way—it's primarily valued for functionality, efficiency, and correctness.
 If AI-generated code is superior, hand-crafted code would mostly be redundant.